hashicorp/nomad-pack/docs/detailed-usage.md

 ## List

-The `registry list` command lists the packs available to deploy.
+The `list` command lists the packs available to deploy.

 ```
-nomad-pack registry list
+nomad-pack list
 ```

 This command reads from the `.nomad/packs` directory explained above.